AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 ## Updates in March 2023

++++**(Planned) Maintenance Update on March 23, 2023**

+**Cannot switch proof version when viewing proof**

+_Proofs_

+When a user is viewing a proof in the [!UICONTROL Proofing Viewer], and switches to another version, the version dropdown becomes disables, and the user cannot switch back to the original version they were viewing, or to another version of the proof.

+**504 error when exporting reports**

+_Reports_

+When a user attempts to export a report with a high number of items, they see a 504 error and cannot export the report.

++++

 +++**Maintenance Update on March 23, 2023**

 **[!UICONTROL Summary] panel contents are too wide for the panel**